A retaining wall is a structure created to support an excavated or filled embankment.

 To determine if you need approval for your earthworks, contact the Planning Enquiries Centre on 07 5582 8708 or refer to the City Plan.

-To make a complaint to the City about an existing retaining wall, please refer to our Report a problem - Planning and building compliance page and submit an online form if applicable.
+To make a complaint to the City about an existing retaining wall, please refer to report a problem information and online form..